doguma/StoryTellingXR/README.md

 ### Camera Movement
 > As of August 27th, 2021
-> - Camera following the character for user engagement
+> - Camera following the character around to enhance user engagement

 ![Imgur Image](https://i.imgur.com/gbyYX5N.gif)

 The viewer is presented with a bird-eye point of view with a fixed camera angle, which allows an objective perspective of the story.
 Different perspective options are to be determined.